shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “What about my designs?”

 “I found a schematic on the floor.
 It looked similar to Uncle Orent’s outpost design.
-It had a few burnt corners, but was still legible.”
+It had a few burnt corners but was still legible.”

 Ersatzica breathed a sigh of relief.
-Her foot started to shift under blanket, so she quickly thought about something else, and her foot went back to normal.
-“So everything’s ok now?”
+Her foot started to shift under the blanket, so she quickly thought about something else, and her foot went back to normal.
+“So, everything’s ok now?”

 “Yeah…” Wryonin said.
 “Well, no. You see, now we have to figure out how the cats managed to set your workshop on fire…”